-William Brumfield, professor in the Department of Germanic and Slavic Studies, recently added an article titled Stairway to heaven: Landmark churches at Romanov on the Volga to his "Discovering Russia" series titled “Russia Beyond the Headlines.”
+William Brumfield, professor in the Department of Germanic and Slavic Studies, recently added three articles to his "Discovering Russia" series titled “Russia Beyond the Headlines.”
 Each article in the series focuses on Russia’s historic architecture and cultural heritage and is written for the foreign-language service of the Russian national newspaper Rossiiskaia Gazeta.

 - Staritsa Dormition Monastery: Ghosts from the time of Ivan the Terrible